-A related 2012 metastudy, “Misinformation and Its Correction: Continued Influence and Successful Debiasing,” focuses on how misinformation originates and spreads, why it is difficult to correct and how best to counteract it.
+A related 2012 metastudy, “Misinformation and Its Correction: Continued Influence and Successful Debiasing,” focuses on how falsehoods and half-truths originate and spread, why it is difficult to correct them and how best to counteract them.

 Read the issue-related New York Times article titled "Obama, Armed With Details, Says Health Plan Is Necessary."

 - What key insights from the news article and the study in this lesson should reporters be aware of as they cover these issues?

 - What are the study's key technical terms?
 Which ones need to be put into language a lay audience can understand?

 - Do the study’s authors put the research into context and show how they are advancing the state of knowledge about the subject?
 If so, what did the previous research indicate?

 - What is the study’s research method?
 If there are statistical results, how did the scholars arrive at them?

 - Evaluate the study's limitations.
 (For example, are there weaknesses in the study's data or research design?)